(This article was originally posted August 2, 2018. It has been updated as of July 30, 2019.)

 Money is not the only thing at stake for nonprofits who become victims of data breaches.
 If word of a data breach against nonprofits gets out, it causes members to be more hesitant to become involved, leading to a decrease in funding.
 If donors do not feel the organizations will take the proper measures to ensure the protection of their sensitive information, they are much more reluctant to contribute.
 In order for nonprofits to maintain a consistent flow of incoming funding, it is important for them to protect their reputation by ensuring their sensitive data will not be stolen.

-So, how do nonprofits go about securing a strong cybersecurity plan? – It starts with Apptega.
-Apptega’s platform is the first cybersecurity management software designed to help you build, manage, and report your cybersecurity plan.
+The first step is choosing the cybersecurity framework you'd like to follow.
+Then Apptega can help you build, manage, and report your cybersecurity plan.
 With the option to work based off the foundation of an established or customized framework, nonprofit organizations have the ability to follow a plan customized specifically to their company’s needs and preferences.
 Apptega provides a place for security leaders within your organization to hold people accountable for their responsibilities through task delegation, as well as year-round budget allocation and management.
-It is difficult to regain the public’s trust after a data breach in the news, so stay on your donors' good sides with Apptega.

 We're certain our one-stop cybersecurity shop will help non-profits like you prevent cyber attacks.

 Want more info?
 Watch our non-profit cybersecurity panel discussion to learn why cybersecurity should be at the top of your watch list or use the button below to schedule a demo.